 If you are involved in an accident, it can greatly benefit you to contact a St. Louis truck accident lawyer to discuss your legal options and determine the best avenue to financial recovery.

-While statistics for St. Louis truck accidents are limited, information is available at a nationwide level.
+While statistics for St. Louis, MO truck accidents are limited, information is available at a nationwide level.

 Here are five (5) shocking truck accident facts and statistics:

 A semi-truck can legally weigh up to 80,000 pounds without an oversize or overweight permit.